Cookies on the Healthspan site

 Typical treatment involves eye drops known as artificial tears.
 These can be successful but may need to be used frequently to prevent burning, itching, grittiness and painful ulceration.

-Increasing your intake of oily fish, taking an omega 3 fish oil supplement or an omega 7 supplement, may help, as can.
+Increasing your intake of oily fish, taking an omega 3 fish oil supplement or an omega 7 supplement may help.